kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/09 - Calendars that (actually) predict the future/Zodiac.md

 ## Why I think it’s ‘fake’

 Earth wobbles (precession), so the Sun isn’t *in* the same constellations it was 2000 years ago.
+But astrologers still use the old positions.

+## Not to be confused with

+(gpt 4o generated)
+- **Chinese Zodiac**: Based on birth year, 12 animals.
+It’s a completely different beast (literally).
+- **Vedic (Indian) Zodiac**: Sidereal, adjusts for precession.
+More astronomically accurate.